-- PFFS plans aren't the same as Original Medicare or Medigap. - The plan decides how much you must pay for services. - Some PFFS plans contract with a network of providers who agree to always treat you, even if you've never seen them before. - Out-of-network doctors, hospitals, and other providers may decide not to treat you, even if you've seen them before. - For each service you get, make sure your doctors, hospitals, and other providers agree to treat you under the plan and accept the plan's payment terms. - In a medical emergency, doctors, hospitals, and other providers must treat you. - If you need more information than what's listed on this page, check with the plan.
+- PFFS plans aren't the same as Original Medicare or Medigap. - The plan decides how much you pay for services. - Some PFFS plans contract with a network of providers who agree to always treat you, even if you've never seen them before. - Out-of-network doctors, hospitals, and other providers may decide not to treat you, even if you've seen them before. - For each service you get, make sure to show your plan member card before you get treated. - In a medical emergency, doctors, hospitals, and other providers must treat - If you need more information than what's listed on this page, check with the plan.